-Lutetium-177 and Yttrium-90 Isotope Production Project Regulatory Commitments
+and Yttrium-90 Isotope Production Project Regulatory Commitments

-The purpose of this appendix is to document a consolidated list (Table 1) of OPG's pending regulatory commitments for the Lutetium-177 and Yttrium-90 Production Projects.
+The purpose of this appendix is to document a consolidated list (Table 1) of OPG's pending regulatory commitments for the submissions and Attrium-90 Production Projects.
 Some of the submissions and activities are scheduled to occur after the date of this application and, in some cases, after the licence amendment hearing.
 OPG has initiated Regulatory Management Action Requests (REGMs) for all regulatory commitments to track to completion the outstanding submissions and activities, in accordance with OPG's processes.